rschroll/beru/README.md

 --------
 You will need the [Ubuntu SDK][1].
-Additionally, you need the QML bindings for U1DB (`qtdeclarative5-u1db1.0` in the Ubuntu repositories), the mobile icon set (`ubuntu-mobile-icons`), and the Nemo Mobile FolderListModel, (`qtdeclarative5-nemo-qml-plugin-folderlistmodel` in `ppa:ubuntu-sdk-team/ppa`).
+Additionally, you need the QML bindings for U1DB (`qtdeclarative5-u1db1.0` in the Ubuntu repositories) and the mobile icon set (`ubuntu-mobile-icons`).
 I believe all of these will be installed by default on the phone image.

 To build, do
 ```